Cotton Patch Café Lawsuit

-Therefore, for each server who joins the lawsuit, the lawsuit seeks recovery of $5.12 per hour for each hour worked in the past three (3) years plus double this amount as “liquidated damages.”
-The lawsuit also seeks recovery of servers’ tips that Cotton Patch improperly retained or shared with server’s assistants plus an equal amount as liquidated damages.
-Finally, the lawsuit seeks recovery of the servers’ attorneys’ fees and costs.
+The lawsuit seeks recovery for each server who affirmatively opts-in and joins the lawsuit.
+The lawsuit seeks recovery of the servers’ unpaid wages at the rate of $5.12 per hour for each hour worked at Cotton Patch in the past three (3) years plus double this amount as “liquidated damages.”
+The lawsuit also seeks recovery of the servers’ tips that Cotton Patch illegally retained or shared with server’s assistants plus an equal amount as liquidated damages.
+Finally, the Cotton Patch lawsuit seeks recovery of the servers’ attorneys’ fees and costs.

 April 26, 2019 – Complaint filed